Highlights

 Watch on DVD or Blu-ray starting May 6th, 1998 - Buy Godzilla, King of the Monsters!
 DVD

-Americanized Godzilla Collection
+Americanized Godzilla Movies

 Because of the Godzilla franchise success in Japan, heavily re-edited "Americanized" versions of some films were made for a theatrical release more suitable for the American audience.